On the correspondence between thermodynamics and inference: Discussion

 \subsection{Learning capacity}

 One valuable feature of the proposed correspondence is the potential to gain new insights into statistical phenomenology using physical insights into the thermodynamic properties of physical systems.
 Artificial Neural Networks (ANN) and systems-biology models are two examples of systems with a large number of poorly-specified parameters that none-the-less prove qualitatively predictive.
-This phenomena has been discovered empirically and has been termed \textit{model sloppiness} \cite{Machta:2013hl,Transtrum:2015ud}.
+This phenomenon has been termed \textit{model sloppiness} \cite{Machta:2013hl,Transtrum:2015ud}.
 These models often have a logarithmic distribution of Fisher information matrix eigenvalues and this characteristic has been used as a definition of sloppiness \cite{Machta:2013hl}.
 But, this definition is unsatisfactory since it is not reparametrization invariant.
-It is easy to construct counterexamples for this definition: For instance, in a $K$-dimensional normal model where the variance for each dimension is logarithmically distributed, the Fisher information eigenvalues are likewise logarithmically distributed, but the model none-the-less behaves like a normal regular model from the standpoint of prediction and statistical analyses.
+It is easy to construct counter examples for this definition: For instance, in a $K$-dimensional normal model where the variance for each dimension is logarithmically distributed, the Fisher information eigenvalues are likewise logarithmically distributed, but the model none-the-less behaves like a normal regular model from the standpoint of prediction and statistical analyses.

-The correspondence suggests a definition directly written in terms of the predictive performance of the model and the equipartition theorem.
+The correspondence we describe suggests a definition directly written in terms of the predictive performance of the model and the equipartition theorem.
 We propose that \textit{predictive sloppiness} be defined as models that have a smaller learning capacity than estimated from the model dimension:

 This definition (i) would exclude all regular models in the large sample-size limit, (ii) is reparametrization invariant and (iii) can be generalized to other non-Bayesian frameworks by expressing the learning capacity in terms of the predictive performance.